Tips and tricks Best practice guides, FAQ & more

 Agile transformation helps businesses manage change and pursue emerging opportunities in any market situation.
-A key ingredient of this approach is to implement agile testing.
+A key ingredient of this approach is to implement agile test automation.

 At the same time, test automation cases should not, and cannot, be built for software that is not stable, and features are usually not stable before close to the end of a sprint.

 This creates a problem: At which point during a sprint should testers focus on new features, and when should they build the automation cases for these features?

 In other words, how can testers best allocate their time during sprints?
 The figure below illustrates the issue.

 It is unrealistic to build test automation cases for features of the current sprint for two reasons:

 Instead, testers should focus on how individual features can be tested and rely on manual functional testing of the current sprint features.